 The Tap Into Teen Minds With iPad mathematics classroom was one of the first math classrooms leveraging mobile technology in a completely digital format and has attracted visitors from across the district, province, and continent.
 After one semester of implementing iPads in math classes, increases in student engagement, perception, and overall student success in mathematics were observed.
 It was also found that creating a paperless digital environment using iPads could be more cost-effective than purchasing many of the tools that are found in many interactive whiteboard classrooms.

-Much of his current work is dedicated to transforming mathematics education by making math tasks contextual, visual, and concrete while using a spiralled approach to addressing curriculum content through a 4-part math lesson framework.
-He is passionate about creating Dan Meyer-style 3 Act Math Tasks to engage students through curiosity, exploring new ways to harness student creativity, gamifying the assessment process, and publishing student work to a global audience to promote student ownership of their learning.
+I am passionate about creating Dan Meyer-style 3 Act Math Tasks to engage students through curiosity, exploring new ways to harness student creativity, gamifying the assessment process, and publishing student work to a global audience to promote student ownership of their learning.